MTutino/Amplicon_analysis/README.md

    	-1 (One)     Use this option "-1 suppress" to skip the Quality Control step -P	   Use this option to decide which pipeline you want to use, UPARSE, Vsearch or QIIME.
 UPARSE="-P uparse".
 Vsearch="-P vsearch".
 QIIME="-P QIIME"  ***REQUIRED***
    	-S	   The default reference database is GreenGenes.
 Use this option without any argument if you want to use Silva.
 To use Silva you need at least 22 Gb of RAM.
+   	-r	   Path to the directory with the reference databases, if not same as the script directory ***OPTIONAL***

  ***_To run only the third step_***